-The digital divide should not be viewed from an individual perspective but rather from a collective one
+The digital divide should not be viewed at the individual level but rather at the collective level

-What if, instead of viewing the “digital divide” in terms of individuals—those with or without Internet access—the real divide actually lies between companies that have mastered the management and use of data (the GAFAM) and other organizations, whether public or private?
+What if, instead of thinking of the “digital divide” in terms of individuals—those with or without Internet access—the real divide actually lay between companies that have mastered the management and use of data (the GAFAM) and other organizations, whether public or private?

 Alain Foucaran, University of Montpellier